Pathways to Apprenticeship

 - Get a head start on learning and training for their future careers.

-For more information contact, your OYAP Coordinator or your high school guidance counsellor.
-For more information on dual credit courses and programs offered through our local School College Work Initiative (SCWI) please visit their website
+For more information, contact your OYAP Coordinator or your high school guidance counsellor.
+Visit School College Work Initiative for more information on dual credit courses and programs they offer.

 College Full-time Certificate Programs